-Part-pedestrianisation of the High Street could create a safer and more attractive environment, thereby encouraging greater footfall, and should be explored in partnership with local and county representatives.
+Part pedestrianisation of the High Street could create a safer and more attractive environment, thereby encouraging greater footfall, and should be explored in partnership with local and county representatives.

-POLICY BILL 8: PUBLIC REALM AND MOVEMENT IN BILLINGSHURST VILLAGE CENTRE
+POLICY BILL7: PUBLIC REALM AND MOVEMENT IN BILLINGSHURST VILLAGE CENTRE

-Development proposals to enhance the public realm in Billingshurst Village Centre will be encouraged, where this will not result in the demolition of or significant detrimental impact to existing heritage assets.
-Proposals which enhance movement by pedestrians will be encouraged, in particular:
+Development proposals to enhance the public realm in Billingshurst Village Centre will be encouraged, particularly where they enhance movement by pedestrians.
+In particular:

 - i.
 The widening of pavements; - ii.
 The inclusion of cycling facilities; and - iii.
-Proposals to create an improved pedestrian link between Jengers Mead and the Library car park.
+Proposals to create an improved pedestrian link between Jengers Mead and the Library car park

-Policy conformity: NDP Objective: 3, 4; HDPF Policy: 12, 13; NPPF para: 85, 91, 102, 104
+Policy conformity: NDP Objective: 5; HDPF Policy: 12, 13; NPPF para: 85

-POLICY BILL 9: RE-USE OF HISTORIC BUILDINGS IN BILLINGSHURST VILLAGE CENTRE
+POLICY BILL8: RE-USE OF HISTORIC BUILDINGS IN BILLINGSHURST VILLAGE CENTRE